Completed in Vancouver via Zoom January 30 – June 5, 2021!

 The pre-adolescence developmental stage is a crucial moment for kids and parents.
 The kids are in a gap between childhood and adulthood.
 They are still kids but longing to be grown-up and have freedom.
 Parents are dealing with the emotions and physical changes in their children that come with puberty.
 They have a wonderful opportunity to develop and keep a close relationship with their kids that will last through their teen years.

-* These case studies have an additional meeting to take place prior to this session date.
-These are small group discussions where you will study a case.
-Meetings are held in private homes prior to the General Sessions with the exception of the first general session.
-Dates will be determined by hosting team lead couples and you will be notified of the dates after the first General Session.
+The Small Group study meetings are held prior to the General Sessions with the exception of the first general session.
+Dates will be determined by hosting team lead couples who will organize the dates/times after the first General Session.
+These meetings will be virtual meetings until the pandemic protocols allow in person meetings.

 For more information about IFFD courses in Canada visit: www.familydevelopment.ca